MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 To evaluate: Credential Guard on S-Mode is pre-configured and enabled for both S-Mode and Enterprise Edition in the [Olympia - Windows Insider for Business Lab](https://olympia.windows.com/).
 To configure manually in your own lab environment:

-1. Set up Intune and add a device to your Intune instance.
+1. Set up Intune and enroll a device.
 [Request an Intune trial](http://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-security-trial).
 2. Navigate to the [Azure portal](https://portal.azure.com) and sign in with an Intune admin account.
 3. On the left navigation bar, click __All services__ and search for Intune.
 4. In Intune, click on __Device configuration>Profiles__ and click __+ Create profile__.
-6. Under "Platform", select __Windows 10 and later__
+6. Under "Platform", select __Windows 10 and later__.
 7. Under "Profile Type", select __Endpoint Protection__.
 7. In Settings, click __Windows Defender Credential Guard__ and select __Enable with UEFI Lock__.